 For both students and scholars:

 And one path will even test you! (path 5) How does the functional montage work for you?
-Will you be able to developing your own dynamical view of these text-image combinations?
+Will you be able to develop your own dynamical view of these text-image combinations?